DineshAvula/practice-repo/README.md

 If we want to save the changes made to the files, we use 'git commit' command.
 We can add a message regarding the commit.
 Then the code looks like 'git commit -m "message"'.

+#git log
+Say, we want to check the details of all the commits made and who made them, we use 'git log'.